hyriver/seamless-3dep/README.md

 - Bounding box coordinates should be in decimal degrees (WGS84) format: (west, south, east, north)
-- Default projection for requesting maps is EPSG:5070 (NAD83 Conus Albers)
+- Default projection for requesting maps is EPSG:3857
-- WGS84 (EPSG:4326) output projection is not supported in `get_map` due to service
+- EPSG:4326 output projection is not supported in `get_map` due to service limitations
-    limitations

 ## Installation